pytorch/pytorch/aten/src/ATen/native/README.md

 PyTorch code.

-If you wish to do something that is banned (you may wish to do this for perf reasons), please write a backwards formula for your operator so it is no longer CompositeImplicitAutograd or hide parts of the operator in a new operator that is not CompositeImplicitAutograd.
+If you wish to do something that is banned (you may wish to do this for perf reasons), you have three options:
+1. write a backwards formula for your operator so it is no longer CompositeImplicitAutograd
+2. hide parts of the operator in a new operator that is not CompositeImplicitAutograd.
+3. Guard code with `areAnyTensorSubclassLike` (see Note [Tensor-subclass-like Tensors])

-CompositeImplicitAutograd operators must not:
+In the general path, CompositeImplicitAutograd operators must not:
 - call `resize_` or moral equivalents.
 These are tricky to handle for many backends, like vmap and meta.
 - call `out=` operations.
 These are impossible to handle for vmap and can cause